Theta-Dev/ConstructionWand/README.md

 # Construction Wand

 With a Construction Wand you can place multiple blocks (up to 1024) at once, extending your build on the side you're facing.
-Sneak+Right click to activate angel mode which allows you to place a block at the opposite side of the block facing you.
-If you concentrate enough, you can even conjure a block in mid air!
+If that's not enough: you can upgrade your wand with additional cores, allowing you to place a block behind the block you are facing, conjure blocks in mid air or destroy lots of blocks very fast.

 ![](images/wands.png)